azajay08/Lem_in/README.md

 Like the game Lemmings, we must find a path to the `end(sink)`.
 But for us, we must do it in as few turns as possible, which might require the `ants` to take different paths so that they all get to the `sink` quicker. `Ants` can only move one at a time and fill a `room` one at a time.
 There can be no collisions meaninng there can be no ants in the same room at one time, with the exception of the `source` room and the `sink` room.
 A turn is considered as a movement from every `ant` in play, and that makes a movement.
 The turn will be dispalyed on one line, and a new turn is shown on a new line.
 Therefore, we try to get our ants to the `sink` in as few lines as possible.
 The output would have the map given to it printed on the `STDOUT` along with the moves like so:

 <img width="290" alt="Screen Shot 2022-12-22 at 6 07 44 PM" src="https://user-images.githubusercontent.com/86073849/209177557-30e6d65c-89fe-46fd-8bdb-9fdefc25f66a.png">

+As you can see at the bottom of the image above, they are the moves and turns.
+Let's take the first turn for example `L1-1 L2-3`.
+The `L` represents that it is an ant.
+The number next the the `L` is the ant number, therefore `L1` is ant number 1, in our case the `Ant Queen`.
+Then the `-1` is the name of the room that the ant has moved to.
+So on here we can see that the first ant has moved to `room 1` and ant number 2 has moved to `room 3`.
+An ant will stop making moves once it has reached the `sink`, in our case the room called `end`.

 </p>
 </details>
 <details>